innovate-invent/innovate-invent.github.io/_projects/autokitchen.md

 Machines are much better than humans at doing meticulous work quickly.
 This can be leveraged to produce a homogenous mixture by placing each finite granule exactly where it needs to be.
-Imagine something like a 3D printer, placing each ingredient layer by layer in the exact pattern desired for the mixture.
+Imagine something like a 3D printer, placing each ingredient, layer by layer, in the exact pattern desired for the mixture.
 This approach would allow infinite variability of the mixtures and more readily serve the wide variety of needs of each recipe.
 The only limitation would be the machines' ability to manipulate each ingredients' granule in the mixture at the scale required.